kappapee/piphos/README.md

 # Piphos

-A lightweight utility for tracking dynamic IP addresses using GitHub Gists.
+A lightweight utility for tracking dynamic IP addresses.

 ## Overview

-Piphos helps you track public IP addresses for multiple hosts by storing hostname-to-IP mappings in a private GitHub Gist.
+Piphos helps you track public IP addresses for multiple hosts by storing hostname-to-IP mappings.
 This is useful for finding machines with dynamic IPs without paying for dynamic DNS services.

+Currently, only private GitHub Gists are supported for storing mappings, so a GitHub account is necessary.
+The utility can be extended to support a variety of beacons (services for discovering public IP address) and tenders (services for storing data).

 ## Installation

+### Downloading a binary

+You can download a binary for your OS and system architecture from the Releases page.

 ### Using go install